jmce22/pands-project/README.md

 ### Explanation of code ###

+My first step was to set the style whic I wanted my histograms to take, and I used the function *sns.set_theme()* to do this.
 I decided to create one histogram for each trait, and to include on each histogram the contribution of each Iris flower to the data in the histogram.
 I achieved this passing the *hue* argument into the sns.displot function which I used to generate each histogram: this allowed me to split the histogram into three different colours, with the colours denoting which species of Iris the data belongs to (ie. which value is found in the "variety" column on the same row of the DataFrame as the point of data being included in the histogram).

 I then specified that the histograms should be stacked on top of each other, rather than overlapping each other, as I found that this enabled me to more easily get a sense of how the data is distributed: to create these stacked histograms, I passed the argument *multiple = stack* into the function *sns.displot*.

-I added a title and changed the label on the x-axis by appending the *.set()* function to the sns.displot function.
+I added a title and changed the label on the x-axis by appending the *.set()* function to the *sns.displot* function.
 I also improved the appearance of each histogram by using the *plt.tight_layout()* to increase the amount of space for the heading at the top.
 I then saved each histogram as a .png file and these are included below:

 code used to create histograms:

 ```
-sns.set(style="darkgrid")
+sns.set_theme(style="darkgrid")

 sepal_length = sns.displot(df, x ="sepal length", bins = 20, hue ="variety", palette = "Set1_r", multiple = "stack").set(title = "Sepal length for each Iris variety", xlabel = "Sepal length in cm")
 plt.tight_layout()